by Michael Best | Mar 29, 2026 | Blog posts and book excerpts

 by Michael Best | Mar 18, 2026 | Articles and excerpts

-I apparently run the risk of becoming the pariah of my community because I feed the deer.
+I apparently run the risk of becoming a pariah in my community because I feed the deer.
 I’ll explain how this is even possible by first setting the scene.
-We live in a quasi-rural community on approximately one-acre lots in a forested area midway between the...
+We live in a quasi-rural community on approximately one-acre lots in a forested area midway between the villages...

 by Michael Best | Mar 17, 2026 | Blog posts and book excerpts